 Dynasty Trust- Benefits for successive generations is provided without the initial payment of gift, estate, or generation-skipping taxes.
-Funding is created to take advantage of the \$5.49 million (for 2018) estate exemption equivalent and GST exemption.
+Funding is created to take advantage of the \$5 million (for 2014) estate exemption equivalent.
 At some point however, federal and state taxes must be paid.
-This is a tool for people with unique, high value assets such as an estate.
+This is a tool for people with unique, high value assets.
 The distribution of principal and income can take place over several generations.